X610S-06/simon-game/README.md

 # Simon-Game
 Simon is a game of memory skill.
+It is a series of tones and lights, requiring a user to repeat the sequence in order.
-It is a series of tones and lights and requires a user to repeat the sequence, Once the user fails, the game is over.
+The game ends, if the user fails to do so.

 This website is mainly built as a part of self-learning.